 interact synchronously (participation in group meetings as they occur) or asynchronously

 (accessing recordings of class sessions later at personal convenience).

-placement in the capstone Internship course, students must pass the National
+placement in the capstone Practicum and Portfolio Presentation (Internship) course, students must pass the National

 Interpreter Certification Written Examination.

 The mission of the ASL/English Interpreting Program is to prepare entry-level practitioners who are capable of managing the intercultural demands and complex cognitive tasks for conveying dynamically equivalent messages between American Sign Language and English.